9 Causes of Lighter-Colored Poop & When to Worry.

 - Foul-smelling, light-colored stool.

 - Profound weight loss, stunted growth, chronic fatigue, and malaise occur in chronic cases.

 Also, any acute infection (bacteria) or foodborne illness (food poisoning) that leads to diarrhea can cause light or pale stools.

 4. Diseases that cause chronic or recurrent diarrhea.

 Any form of chronic diarrhea or loose stool can cause light-colored poop.

-The causes of chronic or constant diarrhea are broad; no room here to explain each of them.
+The causes of chronic or constant diarrhea are broad; there is no room to explain each.